microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-cascading-inputs-in-tool.md

 # Use Cascading Inputs in Tool

-Cascading settings between inputs are frequently used in situations where the selection in one input field determines what subsequent inputs should be shown.
-This approach help in creating a more efficient, user-friendly, and error-free input process.
+Cascading settings between inputs are frequently used in situations where a selection in one input field determines what subsequent inputs should be shown.
+This approach helps create a more efficient, user-friendly, and error-free input process.
 This article will guide you through the process of implementing cascading settings for tool inputs.

 ## Prerequisites
 Please ensure that your [Prompt flow for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) is updated to version 1.2.0 or later.

 ## Create tool with cascading inputs
-We will provide a hands-on tool example to showcase the implementation of cascading settings between inputs within a tool.
+We will provide a hands-on tool example to demonstrate the implementation of cascading settings between inputs within a tool.
-The availability of "student_id" and "teacher_id" inputs is determined by the value of the "user_type" input in this tool .
+In this tool, the availability of 'student_id' and 'teacher_id' inputs is determined by the value of the 'user_type' input.
 Below shows how to support this cascading setting in both tool code and tool yaml.

 1. Develop your tool within the def function, referring to [tool_with_cascading_inputs.py](https://github.com/microsoft/promptflow/blob/main/examples/tools/tool-package-quickstart/my_tool_package/tools/tool_with_cascading_inputs.py) as an example.
 You need to pay attention to some key points:
-    * Use the @tool decorator to identify the function as a tool.
+    * Use the `@tool` decorator to identify the function as a tool.
-    * When an input should only take on a certain set of fixed values, an Enum class such as "UserType" as shown in the following example can be created.
+    * When an input should only take on a certain set of fixed values, an Enum class such as `UserType` as shown in the following example can be created.
-    * Within the tool's logic, various inputs may be used depending on the value of input "user_type".
+    * Within the tool's logic, various inputs may be used depending on the value of the `user_type` input.

 ```python
 from enum import Enum